Rapsody

 Marlanna Evans (born January 21, 1983), better known by her stage name Rapsody, is an American rapper.
 After signing with music producer 9th Wonder's music label It's a Wonderful World Music Group, she released a series of mixtapes and collaborated with Erykah Badu and Talib Kweli.
 Soon afterwards Rapsody released her debut album The Idea of Beautiful (2012).
 She would attain further prominence when she was featured on Kendrick Lamar's 2015 album To Pimp a Butterfly, on the track "Complexion (A Zulu Love)".

 Her second album, Laila's Wisdom (2017), received critical acclaim and was nominated at the Grammy Awards for Best Rap Album and Best Rap Song.
-Rapsody released her third studio album, Eve on August 23, 2019 to critical acclaim from music critics.
+Rapsody released her third studio album, Eve on August 23, 2019, to critical acclaim from music critics.
 In 2020, she was featured alongside Cordae, Chika, and Busta Rhymes, on the Stevie Wonder song "Can't Put It in the Hands of Fate".
+Rapsody released her fourth album, Please Don't Cry, on May 17, 2024.